csete/fcdec/tools/readme.txt

 fcd_replay.grc

-GNU Radio Companion flow graph that can be used to replay a S16LE recoding and watch the spectrum ion real time.
-Can be used for debugging until we get a better spectrum viewer.
+GNU Radio Companion flow graph that can be used to replay a S16LE recoding and watch the spectrum in real time.
+Optionally, the spectrum can be shifted and stored to a new file.
+Useful for debugging until we get a better spectrum viewer.

 usrp_offline_sequencer.sh